 Global Safety and Security Manager

 As Global Safety and Security Manager, Andrea serves the entire Vanderbilt community researching or studying away from campus.
 This includes pre-departure support through training and risk assessment as well as 24/7 crisis response.
 Andrea’s commitment to the field of global safety and security emerged after her own experience of living and working abroad for nearly six years.
-She has visited over 40 countries and recently presented on how to build infrastructure in this field to 20 universities in Japan as part of a U.S. State Department funded program.
-Andrea has participated in training with FEMA, the United States Foreign Service Institute, and is an active member of the Overseas Security Advisory Council.
-Andrea holds an M.A. in Middle East History and Security Studies from Tel Aviv University as well as a graduate degree in African Studies from the University of Edinburgh, and a B.A. in Anthropology.
+She has visited over 60 countries and serves on the Executive Committee of PULSE – a network of higher education safety and security professionals.
+Andrea has participated in training with FEMA, the United States Foreign Service Institute, and is an active member of the Overseas Security Advisory Council through the U.S. Department of State.
+Andrea completed her graduate work in the field of Middle East History and Security Studies at Tel Aviv University and African Studies at the University of Edinburgh.
+Andrea also holds a B.A. in Anthropology from Union College.

 Yuanqi (Suzy) Wang